 We have restored our data successfully.
 Now, what happens under the hood when we backup and restore our persistent volumes?

-Before the backup starts, we pause the pods to maintain data consistency – this way we assure that nothing is modified during the backup.
+Before the backup starts, we optionally can pause the pods to maintain data consistency – this way we assure that nothing is modified during the backup.
+For Ceph RBD volumes vProtect creates snaphots and is able to do incremental backups.
 As a second step, vProtect creates a side pod, mounts the persistent volumes to it, then proceeds with copying the data, which is later moved to a backup destination of your choice.

 During the restore process, vProtect just recreates your application from metadata files we backed up – then the data is copied back in. vProtect will require a precreated (or provisioned dynamically) available volume to do that.